Non-Standard Choice in Matching Markets: Stable Matchings

 The two identified conditions are new to the literature on stable matching theory.
 The standard assumption in the literature is that individuals can rank the institutions (together with the option of remaining unassigned) in a single order.
 We next show that the ability to rank institutions corresponds to a well-known condition on choice functions in our setup called path independence.

 Let us first define path independence formally.
 A choice function is \textbf{path independent} if for all $S',S''\subseteq S$ we have

 Path independence requires that if a set is segmented arbitrarily, choice from the menu consisting of only the chosen assignments from each segment, must be the same as the choice made from the unsegmented set.
 We next show that a path independent choice function reflects choice behavior that a strict order over institutions can rationalize.
-For a path independent choice function, there is a unique strict order over (acceptable) institutions such that the institution chosen from each menu of institutions is simply the best in that menu with respect to the strict order.
-This benchmark result will facilitate a direct comparison of the perturbed setup consisting of the two conditions identified in \Cref{Stability_MainThm} with the standard setup of stable matching theory.
+That is, given any path independent choice function, there exists a unique strict order over (acceptable) institutions such that the institution chosen from each menu of institutions is simply the best in that menu with respect to the strict order.
+This benchmark result allows for a direct comparison of the perturbed setup consisting of the two conditions identified in \Cref{Stability_MainThm} with the classical setup of stable matching theory.